-The mission of the Department is to assist the University in meeting its mission and goals by providing a quality education in science and technology, thereby enabling the students to achieve their educational goals.
-Graduates of the Department will be offered opportunities to adjust to future changes and develop a sense of professionalism in their fields of study.
+The mission of the Department is to assist the University in meeting its mission and goals by providing a quality education in science and technology, thereby enabling students to achieve their educational goals.
+Graduates of the Department will be provided opportunities that will assist them in adjusting to future changes and develop a sense of professionalism in their fields of study.

 - 1. To provide a quality education in biology, chemistry, and physics so that the students will be prepared to meet the challenges of an increasingly technological society. - 2.
 To provide students an environment that encourages and fosters the attitudes and disciplines essential to professional growth. - 3.
 To improve students' academic performance through careful advising, monitoring, and tutoring activities. - 4.
 To create and foster environments for experimental and theoretical research among the faculty and to involve students in research assignments and projects under faculty supervision and through external research internships. - 5.
-To prepare students for graduate studies or career assignments in government, industry, or education. - 6.
-To assist the University community in achieving excellence in computer and information technology. - 7.
-To establish and nurture cooperative agreements with area schools, colleges, and universities. - 8.
-To maintain strong linkages with regional private and government institutions in support of the Department's educational and research activities. - 9.
-To maintain the viability of programs through systematic and continuous evaluation and modification.
+To prepare students for graduate studies or career assignments in government, industry, or education.

+- 6. To maintain strong linkages with regional private and government institutions in support of the Department's educational and research activities. - 7.
+To maintain the viability of programs through systematic and continuous evaluation and modification